kovzol/geogebra-discovery/docs/technical.md

 and outsource computations to a DLL version of Tarski/QEPCAD (or SMT-RAT).

+As of February 2026, the Tarski system has been integrated om GeoGebra Discovery.

 ### Better handling of `:` in the command line options

 The character `:` is used to separate an option name and its value.